Duane "Keefe D" Davis Tupac Shakur murder trial

 SUMMARY

 Duane "Keefe D" Davis, accused of orchestrating Tupac Shakur's 1996 murder, faces further trial delays as his legal team withdrew on March 10, 2026, requiring him to find new representation.
-As of March 10, 2026: Davis's trial is postponed to August 10, 2026, and a hearing is scheduled for March 31 to address his legal representation.
-A judge denied Davis's motion to exclude evidence seized from his home and a motion to dismiss the murder charge on February 19, 2026, allowing the case to proceed.
-Davis reportedly believes Sean "Diddy" Combs could be a crucial witness to challenge his past admissions, suggesting they were made for publicity.
-Davis was also found guilty of an inmate fight on April 10, 2025, receiving an additional prison sentence of 16 to 40 months.
+As of April 13, 2026: Davis has denied involvement in Shakur's murder and claimed Sean "Diddy" Combs placed a $1 million bounty on the rapper, while a judge denied motions to dismiss the case and exclude evidence seized from his home on February 19, 2026.
+His trial has been postponed multiple times, most recently to August 10, 2026, due to the need for defense attorneys to review new evidence.
+Davis was also found guilty of charges stemming from a jailhouse fight on April 10, 2025, receiving an additional prison sentence of 16 to 40 months.

 Timeline